ktmeaton/obsidian-public/academic/PhD Defense Presentation.md

 <hr>

-- Split up _Yersinia pestis_ by genetic population.
+- Split up _Yersinia pestis_ by population (shared ancestry).
-- Estimate a clock model independently for each population.
+- Estimate a "clock" independently for each population.

 ![[rtt_example_2.png|650]]